zhuwq585/MSCCD/README.md

 Users may always need to do several detections for the same project.
 So we can save the necessary data in a task object to save time for the execution next time.

 ### Execute for the first time
-By this part, we will execute the tool by generating a new task from the configuration file.
+We will execute the tool by generating a new task from the configuration file by this part.

 1 Edit the *config.json* file, and check the grammar file, keyword list file, and your input file.